hbctraining/Pseudobulk-for-scRNAseq/lessons/08a_miloR.md

   <img src="../img/milo_all_umap.png" width="1000">
 </p>

-We see a distinct separation of cells based upon which sample the cells come from, which will allow us to clearly identify changes in our dataset by condition with MiloR.
+We see that cells primarily cluster by celltype, but within each cluster there is a distinct separation of cells based upon the condition.
+This will allow us to clearly identify changes in our dataset by condition with the use of MiloR.

 ### Creating single cell experiment

-In order to make use of the MiloR package, we must format our datset in the correct way.
+In order to make use of the MiloR package, we must **format our datset in the correct way**.
 There is another data structure known as `SingleCellExperiment` that is commonly used to analyze single-cell experiments.
 We will first convert our Seurat object and investigate the underlying structure so that we can easily use and modify the object according to our needs.

 ```r
 # Create SingleCellExperiment object